P.I.: Jonathan Calede, Ph.D.

 Edward Davis co-advised my undergraduate and MS research at the University of Oregon.

-Nick Famoso is the curator of the John Day Fossil Beds National Monument.
+Nick Famoso is the chief paleontologist at the John Day Fossil Beds National Monument.

 Samantha Hopkins advised my undergraduate and MS research at the University of Oregon.